-We already have a list of 12 key questions to use when evaluating a potential Managed Services Provider, but we understand each business has different needs.
-Some of these needs are more specific than others.
+We already have a list of 12 key questions to use when performing the evaluation of service providers, but we understand each business has different needs.
+Some of these needs are more specific than others, and it’s important to determine your own before proceeding.

 Question 1: Does your organization have a large number of Mac computers?